autowarefoundation/autoware/planning/behavior_velocity_dynamic_obstacle_stop_module/README.md

 Finally,
 the stop point arc length is calculated to be the arc length of the previously found collision point minus the `stop_distance_buffer` and the ego vehicle longitudinal offset, clamped between the minimum and maximum values.

+#### Duration buffer

+To prevent chatter caused by noisy perception, two duration parameters are used.

+- `add_stop_duration_buffer` represents the duration of consecutive collision detection with an object for the corresponding stop point to be added.
+- `remove_stop_duration_buffer` represents the duration of consecutive non-detection of collision with an object for the corresponding stop point to be removed.

+Timers and collision points are tracked for each dynamic object independently.

 ### Module Parameters

 | Parameter                               | Type   | Description                                                                                                        |